 Each federal loan is assigned to a servicing company for management and collection – and borrowers don’t get to choose which one.
-That means that even though you took out your loans from the U.S. Department of Education, that’s not where you send your payments after you graduate.
+So even though you took out your loans from the U.S. Department of Education (DOE), that’s not where you send your payments after you graduate.

 The largest of these loan servicers is a firm with an unwieldy acronym for a name: AES-PHEAA.
 Here’s what you need to know about what all those letters stand for, and how FedLoan specifically manages loans.

 PHEAA was founded in 1963 to manage loans granted through the Federal Family Education Loan Program.
 It started with a small portfolio of about 5,000 loans in 1964.
-Today, FedLoan and AES handle about 31% of the U.S. Dept. of Education’s direct loans, serving over 8 million borrowers with debt totaling almost $300 billion.
+Today, FedLoan and AES handle about 27% of the DOE’s direct loans, serving over 8 million borrowers with debt totaling more than $300 billion.

 FedLoan also shares a companion site with sister company AES called “You Can Deal With It” that has budgeting and money management tips for college students and recent grads.

 To make sense of all the different plans, FedLoan has a “repayment schedule estimator” tool at the bottom of the page where they are described.

-If you’re having trouble making payments on your FedLoan-serviced loan, don’t ignore the problem.
-Most borrowers will contact FedLoan immediately, and there are a few specific remedies they can offer to keep you in good standing and help prevent your loan from falling into default:
+Most borrowers should contact FedLoan immediately, and they can offer a few specific remedies to keep you in good standing and help prevent your loan from falling into default:

 A word of caution, though: While these measures may help ease your stress in the short term, most will keep you in debt longer and increase the total amount of interest you’ll pay.

 Office Hours: M-F: 8:00 AM - 9:00 PM (EST)